-Peter Pereira is an associate in the IP team in the London office of Kirkland & Ellis.
-He has a broad practice across all aspects of IP litigation but has particular experience in patent litigation at both trial and appellate level.
-He strives to provide strategic and commercially driven advice to his clients, who are often the most sophisticated and innovative firms in their fields.
+Peter Pereira is an associate in the Intellectual Property Litigation Practice Group in the London office of Kirkland & Ellis International LLP.
+He has a broad practice across all aspects of IP litigation but has a particular expertise in patent litigation at both trial and appellate level.

 Memberships & Affiliations